 CCD is the largest coalition of national organizations working together to advocate for Federal public policy that ensures the self-determination, independence, empowerment, integration and inclusion of children and adults with disabilities in all aspects of society.

-Dr. Oz, we appreciate the comments you made commemorating the 60th anniversary of Medicare and Medicaid, describing these federal programs as “lifelines” for our community.
-We concur with your assessment.
+Your remarks on the 60th anniversary of Medicare and Medicaid recognized these programs as ‘lifelines’ for our community.
+We agree.
 The disability community depends upon Medicare and Medicaid to not only sustain our health, but to sustain our very lives.

 In fact, our comments on the Centers for Medicare and Medicaid Services’ (CMS) proposal to include tracheostomy, ostomy and urological supplies into its Competitive Bidding Program (CBP) is a lifeline issue.
 For if we do not have access to the supplies we need to best maximize our health, we can die.
 But before we die, the infections, the medical and the physical complications that result from a lack of access to the best health option in supplies will far outweigh any predicted economic savings the CBP could achieve.